Accessible taxis supported in Stroud

 As it stands, the cost of a new taxi license sets the driver back £150 in the Stroud area with annual renewals totalling £120 each year.
 However, under the new costs, drivers could see this figure halved should they drive a vehicle that can accommodate wheelchairs and walking mobility aids.
 The license fee is set to be cut by 50 per cent for such drivers from the 1st June until the 30th May 2015.

-While Stroud are still waiting for more taxis and vehicles to become suitable for those with mopbility difficulties, there are still plenty of options available from Handicare’s range of level access walk in baths and rise and recliner chairs to restore independence in the home.
+While Stroud is still waiting for more taxis and vehicles to become suitable for those with mobility difficulties, there are still plenty of options available from Handicare’s range of level access walk in showers and baths and rise and recliner chairs to restore independence in the home.

 Image Credit: Emanuele (flickr.com)